Common causes are improper nail care and pressure or injury to the toes. This can make the nail curve and grow into the skin.

 - Repeated pressure or injury to the toes, often during sports

 Ingrown toenails may not cause symptoms at first.
 When symptoms occur, they may include:

 Treatment depends on how severe the ingrown toenail is.
 It also depends on if the person has other health problems.
 Medical care is needed for those who have:

 - An ingrown toenail that is severe, worsening, or not getting better

-- Circulatory problems
+- Circulation problems

-- Any other chronic health problem
+- Other chronic health problems

-- Topical antibiotics, such as a cream or ointment
+- Antibiotic cream or ointment

 This content is reviewed regularly and is updated when new and relevant evidence is made available.
 This information is neither intended nor implied to be a substitute for professional medical advice.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with questions regarding a medical condition.